BioComputingUP/OSAI_ecosystem/README.md

 > [!NOTE]
 > This catalog is under active development and curation.
 Contributions and suggestions are highly encouraged!

 ## Contributing
-... (rest of the README follows) ...

-## Contributing

-We welcome contributions to help grow and maintain this valuable resource!
-The OSAI catalog relies on community input.
+We welcome contributions to help grow and maintain this resource.
+The OSAI ecosystem components relies on community input and updating to remain of value.

 The contribution process is designed to be straightforward:

-1.  **Edit the TSV:** Identify the correct `.tsv` file in the `/data` directory for your component and add or modify the relevant line(s).
+1.  **Edit the TSV:** Identify the `ecosystem_components.tsv` file in the `/data` directory for your component and add or modify the relevant line(s).
 2.  **Submit a Pull Request (PR):** Propose your changes via a GitHub Pull Request.
 Please use the provided PR template to describe your contribution.
 3.  **Review:** The project maintainers will review your submission for relevance, accuracy, and formatting.
-4.  **Merge & Convert:** Once approved, your changes will be merged into the main `.tsv` file.
+4.  **Merge & Convert:** Once approved, your changes will be merged into the main `ecosystem_components.tsv` file.
 The updated JSON file will be automatically generated shortly after.

+After contributing:
+1. **JSON Generation** The TSV will be converted automatically for web reusable JSON for example in other resources and made available with versioning under `ecosystem_components.tsv` file in the `/data`.
+2. **Hosted online** The JSON will be used to feed the OSAI Ecosystem Components list on https://dome-ml.org/ai-ecosystem

 **Please see our [Contribution Guidelines](CONTRIBUTING.md) for detailed instructions on formatting entries and the PR process.**